-After one month of studies in Germany Steuart won his first major European Orchestral position, becoming in the early November 1978 the Solo-Trumpeter of the “German Opera on the Rhein”, Dueselldorf.
-However, in February of 1979, he was offered the position of 1.
-Solo Trumpeter with the World Touring Bamberg Symphony Orchestra under the founder of the Bavarian State Radio Symphony Orchestra Eugen Jochun.
-This position he held until the Winter season/semester of 1983/1984 when with the expressed support of the Bavarian Ministry of Culture, an “Artist in Residence” position was created for him at the Herman Zilcher Conservatory of Music in Wuerzburg.
+This position he held until the Winter season/semester of 1983/1984 when with the expressed support of the Bavarian Ministry of Culture, an form of “Artist in Residence” position was created for him at the Herman Zilcher Conservatory of Music in Wuerzburg.

-Here Steuart assumed a wide range of teaching responsibilities from the Renaissance, Baroque and Classical Music idioms to modern Big-Band and Contemporary Jazz Ensemble and finally Electronic and Experimental (so called “Neue”) Music.
+Here Steuart assumed a wide range of teaching responsibilities from the Renaissance, Baroque and Classical Musical, to modern Big-Band and Contemporary Jazz Ensemble and finally Electronic and Experimental (so called “Neue”) Music idioms.

 In September 2001 he was further appointed to a tenured position on the Faculty of the Bavarian State University of Musical Arts (Hochschule fuer Musik) in Wuerzburg, as “Teacher for Special Musical Events” as well as for the Historical Trumpet and Ensemble where he continues to enjoy teaching today.